 - If unchecked, the files will remain in the directory, and will be available to be added as media to any item, until you manually remove them.

 Add a sideload file to an item

 With File Sideload installed and configured, and files in the directory, you can now use the module to add media to items.

 When editing an item, go to the Media tab.
-The Add New Media sidebar now includes a button for Sideload (at the very bottom).
+The "Add media" sidebar now includes two buttons for Sideload (below the core options).

-- Title: Give the media file a new title (optional)
+- Title: Give the media file a new title (optional).